nlxai/chat-sdk/src/widget/README.md

 ### `theme`

 Overrides for the visual theme constants.
-See [theme type definition](types.ts) for details.
+See [Theme type definition](types.ts) for details.

 ### `chatIcon`